-This paper is based upon Hawaii Tax Information Releases #90-14 and
+This paper is based upon Hawaii Tax Information .from Tax Specialist

 at the Hawaii Department of Taxation Technical Section.
 The